 If you can ignore the blistering heat, or visit during the fall and winter, Phoenix has a lot to offer.
 It has outdoor recreation with endless hiking trails and a bustling urban city with countless activities.
 One could easily go hiking in the Superstition Mountains or Phoenix Sonoran Preserve during the day, then bar hopping and dancing in downtown Tempe or Old Town Scottsdale at night.
 The city is surrounded 360 degrees by desert mountains, offering countless outdoor activities, but there are also many city-bound activities for those who rather not hike.

 I labeled this blog Volume 1, because I know that I will accumulate enough material for numerous volumes while living here.
-I will break this blog down into five categories: OdySea Aquarium, Tempe Town Lake, Phoenix Sonoran Preserve, Phoenix Zoo, and Old Town Scottsdale.
+I will break this blog down into four categories: OdySea Aquarium, Tempe Town Lake, Phoenix Zoo, and Old Town Scottsdale.